 Matthew is a friendly and approachable person who is genuinely interested in those to he works with and as you get to know him you will find a good sense of humour with a practical and realistic approach.

-Areas of counselling offered by Matthew include:
+Areas of counselling offered by Matt include:

 Matthew has a broad range of interests and can work with a variety of issues including: